 A series of preliminary catch-independent abundance indices for tropical tunas have been produced.
 A list with research ideas, approaches and plans to improve the robustness of results and help interpretation has been produced and updated every year, and the team will work on them in the future.

-The buoy derived abundance index for skipjack has been used in the interim assessment conducted in 2022 and will be tentatively explored for 2023 yellowfin and bigeye assessments.
+The buoy derived abundance index for skipjack has been used in the interim assessment conducted in 2022 and will be tentatively explored for 2023 and 2024 yellowfin, bigeye and skipjack assessments.
+Two additional BREP proposals have been prepared to improve data use and interpretation of both historic and future data.